Labour Councillor Ricky Jones Faces Court Over Violent Disorder Charges

-Ricky Jones, a suspended Labour councillor from Dartford, has pleaded not guilty to charges of encouraging violent disorder during an anti-racism demonstration in east London.
-The 57-year-old is accused of making inflammatory comments while addressing a crowd in Hoe Street, Walthamstow, on August 7, during a protest organized in response to nationwide violent unrest.
+Ricky Jones, a suspended Labour councillor from Dartford, has pleaded not guilty to stirring violent disorder during an anti-racism protest in east London.
+The 57-year-old allegedly urged the crowd to violence while speaking in Walthamstow on August 7.

-The case has now been classified as a Class 1C offence under the Crime and Disorder Act, requiring it to be heard by a higher court.
-District Judge Oscar Del Fabbro instructed Jones to submit a defence statement by October 25, with a provisional trial date set for January 20, 2025, at Snaresbrook Crown Court.
+The case is now classified under the Crime and Disorder Act as Class 1C, meaning it must be heard in a higher court.
+District Judge Oscar Del Fabbro ordered Jones to submit a defence by October 25.
+Trial is pencilled in for January 20, 2025, at Snaresbrook Crown Court.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.